-The project intends to address the greenhouse and local emissions in San Juan Comalapa coming from the operation of tuk-tuks powered by fossil fuels while empowering women and strengthening their participation in transport services.
-The inclusion of the gender component in the project seeks to improve the perception of security and safety among women when using the new electric units.
-The project also aims at increasing women's influence in the city's decision-making processes and highlighting the need to consider gender balance in any policy, programme or project, the definition of its objectives and activities.
+The project intended to address the greenhouse gas and local emissions in San Juan Comalapa coming from the operation of tuk-tuks powered by fossil fuels while also empowering women and strengthening their participation in transport services.
+The inclusion of the gender component in the project sought to improve the perception of security and safety among women when using the new electric units.
+The project also aimed at increasing women's influence in the city's decision-making processes and highlighted the need to consider gender balance in any policy, programme or project, objectives and activities.